-GROUNDCOVER & AQUATIC PLANTS:
+GROUNDCOVER & AOUATIC PLANTS:

-partridgeberry - Mitchella repens
+partridgeberry (Mitchella repens)

-- Size: less than 2" high, with white, fragrant, tubular flowers in pairs. - The small, rounded leaves are evergreen; the flowers are white and trumpet shaped, eventually turning into scarlet berries showing two small marks from the flowers.
-Another common name is the twinberry. - Also known as the pigeon plum, the partridgeberry attracts a variety of birds and mammals, including the Bobwhite quail and the White-footed mouse. - The partridgeberry has historically been used for medicinal purposes, including as a tea to reduce menstrual cramps and labor pains.
+- Size: less than 2" high, with white, fragrant, tubular flowers in pairs. - The small, rounded leaves are evergreen; the flowers are white and trumpet shaped, eventually turning into scarlet berries showing two small marks from the flowers. - Also known as the pigeon plum or twinberry, the partridgeberry attracts a variety of birds and mammals, including the Bobwhite quail and the White-footed mouse. - The partridgeberry has historically been used for medicinal purposes, including as a tea to reduce menstrual cramps and labor pains.

-duckweed - Lemna valdiviana Phil.
+duckweed (Lemna valdiviana Phil.)

-- Size: very small, less than 1", often mistaken for algae, duckweed is actually an aquatic herb.
-Each plant consists of one or more fronds.
+- Size: very small, less than 1". - Often mistaken for algae, duckweed is actually an aquatic herb. - Each plant consists of one or more fronds.
 The fronds look like little leaves, but are actually a combination of leaf and stem.
 A little rootlet dangles into the water from the underside of the frond. - Duckweed is a flowering plant, but rarely does so, typically reproducing through budding from a parent plant.
 Eventually the new fronds grow their own roots and break off to become independent plants. - Duckweed serves as a source of food for ducks, as the name implies, as well as other birds, fish and turtles.
-Duckweed has gotten attention recently as a natural method of waste water treatment and as biomass for possible energy production.

-marsh pennywort - Hydrocotyle umbellata or Hydrocotyle verticillata
+marsh pennywort (Hydrocotyle umbellata or Hydrocotyle verticillata)

-- Size: measuring 1⁄2 to 11⁄2" across, occasionally mistaken for a small lilypad, the marsh pennywort is a creeping plant from which a thin stem lifts a rounded, scalloped leaf. - Clusters of tiny, greenish-white flowers rise from leaf axils from April through September (umbellata, taller stems) or May through July (verticillata, shorter stems) - The pennywort may grow in shallow ponds or low, moist depressions.
+- Size: measuring 1/2 to 1 1/2" across. - Occasionally mistaken for a small lilypad, the marsh pennywort is a creeping plant from which a thin stem lifts a rounded, scalloped leaf. - Clusters of tiny, greenish-white flowers rise from leaf axils from April through September (umbellata, taller stems) or May through July (verticillata, shorter stems) - The pennywort may grow in shallow ponds or low, moist depressions.